Why would you ever want your pet to get sick?

-Feeding an appropriate diet will reduce the inflammation present in your pet's body which helps boost your pet's immune system.
-Feeding whole, real nutrition also increases the amount of antioxidants your pet is receiving, which is impossible through the use of kibble.
+Feeding an appropriate diet will reduce the inflammation present in your pet’s body which helps boost your pet’s immune system.
+Feeding whole, real nutrition also increases the number of antioxidants your pet is receiving, which is impossible through the use of kibble.
 Pets have a high requirement for antioxidants.
-Fresh organic meat, organs, vegetables and fruits are great natural sources of antioxidants.
-It is also important to ensure they are the ideal body condition, because excess fat will actually increase the amount of inflammation present in the body.
+Fresh organic meat, organs, vegetables, and fruits are great natural sources of antioxidants.
+It is also important to ensure they are the ideal body condition because excess fat will actually increase the amount of inflammation present in the body.

-2. Reduce the amount of toxins present in your pet's environment
+2. Reduce the number of toxins present in your pet’s environment

 Toxins in the environment WILL cause immune system dysfunction.
 You need to be aware of all chemicals that your pet is coming into contact with, ranging from household cleaners to even the chemicals we put on ourselves with our everyday beauty products.
 Our pets usually do not wear clothes are socks so they are exposed to many more chemicals every day than ourselves.
 When we walk with them, they are picking up any chemicals, irritants that are present on the ground.
 These chemicals range anywhere from pesticides to engine oil, antifreeze, herbicides and so many others!
 What do many pets do when they come back home?
 They lick themselves, lick their paws and groom themselves!
 Now they are ingesting everything they just picked up that we can’t visually see!
 Then if we are using toxic chemicals to clean our floors, spray the windows, wash their bedding in, and lotions with chemicals, your pets are also being exposed to these chemicals.

-It is very easy to see how these toxins have an accumulative effect in our pets and lead to immune dysfunction and eventually disease and possibly cancer.
-I didn't even mention the flame retardants and all the other chemicals that are in clothing, on the bedding, used in carpets and so many other things.
-Make sure you are using cleaning products and skin care that doesn't contain harsh chemicals.
-If you wouldn't put it in your mouth, should you be using it?
+It is very easy to see how these toxins have an accumulative effect on our pets and lead to immune dysfunction and eventually disease and possibly cancer.
+I didn’t even mention the flame retardants and all the other chemicals that are in clothing, on the bedding, used in carpets and so many other things.
+Make sure you are using cleaning products and skincare that doesn’t contain harsh chemicals.
+If you wouldn’t put it in your mouth, should you be using it?

 3. Supporting the immune system with supplements

-Avoiding all chemicals, medicine and food that are potentially harmful to your pet is impossible.
-However, we can use supplements (coupled with diet) to strengthen the immune system and keep it functioning optimally while reducing inflammation that is being generated.
+Avoiding all chemicals, medicine, and food that are potentially harmful to your pet is impossible.
+However, we can use supplements (coupled with diet) to strengthen the immune system and keep it functioning optimally while reducing the inflammation that is being generated.

 There are millions of products on the market so how do you know what is going to help your pets the best?
 That’s why I’m here to help you navigate what is best for your pet!